GuruMulay/GuruMulay.github.io/_pages/about.md

 I love to go on hikes, bike on scenic trails, and to learn interesting things about the space exploration and archeology.

-Check out some of my projects assembled in categories in the Navigation Bar above.
+Check out some of my projects assembled in categories in the Navigation Bar at the top.

+If you don't like reading and enjoy graphics jump directly to [this gallery page](https://gurumulay.github.io/gallery/).